realworldocaml/book/en/imperative-programming.md

 ```

 `insert_first` first defines a new element `new_elt`, and then links
-it into the list, finally setting the the list itself to point to
+it into the list, finally setting the list itself to point to
 `new_elt`.
 Note that the precedence of a `match` expression is very
-low, so to separate it from the following assignment `t := Some
+low, so to separate it from the following assignment (`t := Some
-new_front`, we surround the match in a `begin ... end` bracketing (we
+new_elt`) we surround the match with `begin ... end`.
+We could have
-could also use parentheses).
-If we did not, the final assignment
+used parenthesis for the same purpose.
+Without some kind of
-would become part of the `None -> ...` case, which is not what we
+bracketing, the final assignment would incorrectly become part of the
-want.
+`None -> ...` case.

-In order to add elements later in the list, we can use `insert_after`,
+We can use `insert_after` to insert elements later in the list.
-which takes an `element` as an argument, after which it inserts a new
+`insert_after` takes as arguments both an `element` after which to
-element.
+insert the new node, and a value to insert.

 ```ocaml
 let insert_after elt value =